Common mistakes during cat introductions.

 Friends – Grooming, play, resting, tails up.

-Roommates – is sometimes the goal but can be a delicate situation.
-Self-segregation, displacement, blocking resources.
+Roommates – is always the goal, but can be a delicate situation.
+Self-segregation, displacement, and blocking resources.

-4. Cats and math’s - classical and operant conditioning
+4. Cats and math - classical and operant conditioning.

 Most cats like treats.
 Feeding both cats treats on each side of the door will prove that.
 In simple terms:

-Pairing a marker with a reinforcer is classical conditioning.
+Pairing a marker with a reinforcer is an example of classical conditioning.
 Not depending on any behavior or change in habit.

-Rewarding the cat with a treat for not engaging with the other cat is operant conditioning.
-The cats learn that if I don’t engage good things happen.
+Rewarding the cat with a treat for not engaging with the other cat is an example of operant conditioning.
+The cats learn that if I engage with my owner, good things happen.

 Their normal food won’t cut it here.
-Find the high value treat for each cat.
-Some like treats, other cats prefer a skin scratch.
+Find the high-value treat for each cat.
+Some like treats, others prefer a skin scratch.
 And don’t forget about the matching law.
-The more difficult the task the higher the pay.
+The more difficult the task, the higher the pay.

 6. Stop feeding cats close to each other

-The old myths of feeding cats closer and closer is all over the internet.
+The old myths of feeding cats closer and closer are all over the internet.
 Let me tell you it’s bad practice.
 Cats are solitary hunters and enjoy their meals alone.
 Don’t force them to eat next to each other or move their food bowls closer and closer.
 It will only create more tension.
 Even in households with cats that know each other well.
 Feed them in separate spots.
-And let them make a choice where they want to be fed.
+And let them choose where they want to be fed.

 7. Emotions Travel